znields/search-queue/README.md

 6. Select the root folder of the source code and click 'OK'.
 7. You're done!
 You should now be able to use Search Queue.

+## Functionality

+Search Queue has a few different features, all of which are explained in detail here.

 ### Extension Popup

 The extension popup page can be accessed by clicking the Search Queue icon on the right of the toolbar.
 On this page, there are few tasks that the user can do: